Frequently Asked Questions:

 Remember when you were about to turn 20, and it was a big, scary deal?
 Or 30?
 Or 40?
 Remember when you were in your 20s or 30s and you thought people in their 40s were absolutely ancient?
 Remember the first time you realized that moving into a new phase of life—graduating, getting married, becoming a parent, getting a major promotion, retiring—meant that you would be leaving behind another phase of life?
 That’s what Oldster Magazine explores.

 A more serious part of the Oldster Magazine mission is de-stigmatizing and normalizing aging by demonstrating that’s it’s happening to everyone, of all ages, all the time.

-Oldster will appear in your email inbox at least twice a week, but most weeks, it’s more like four times, and sometimes even five.
+Oldster will appear in your email inbox at least twice a week, but most weeks, it’s more like three or four times, and sometimes even five.
 I did not set out to publish a daily publication—and it is a lot of work, and I am doing this all by myself—but I am really enjoying this work and it might be the only thing keeping me vaguely sane through this crazy time in the world.

 If you can’t find it and you have gmail, check your “promotions” folder.

 What’s up with the name?